Amazing Stories From Ohio History: Exciting Events, Odd Occurrences, and Terrible Tragedies

 Post Office: 1854 – 1881 and 1888 – 1902

 Location: 38.786097, -83.434263

-Description: It was founded by Simon Osman (1808 – 1876) & Mary Ann (Parks) Osman.
-They got married in 1832 & had a few children.
+Description: It was founded by Simon Osman (1808 – 1876) and Mary Ann (Parks) Osman.
+They got married in 1832 and had a few children.
 Simon was tragically stabbed to death by members of the Easter family on the former wooden “Bloody Bridge” (Forge Dam Bridge) crossing Ohio Brush Creek on SR 125.
-As the story goes, the Osman & Easter families had already been feuding for many years.
-Local residents were having a picnic & celebration for the completion & opening of the newly constructed bridge in 1876.
-Simon had likely indulged in a bit too much alcohol & began crossing the bridge before the dedication ceremony began.
-James Easter & his sons took offense to that & started brawling with Simon.
-James stabbed Simon several times & one of Simon’s sons stabbed James Easter in return.
-Simon died from his wounds & the Easter family reportedly crossed the Ohio River to hide out in Kentucky.
-The town had a school on the northeast side of SR 125 about a 1/4 mile northwest of the GPS coordinates & a church on Satterfield Rd southeast of the cemetery.
+As the story goes, the Osman and Easter families were already feuding for many years.
+Local residents were having a picnic and celebration for the completion and opening of the newly constructed bridge in 1876.
+Simon had likely indulged in a bit too much alcohol and began crossing the bridge before the dedication ceremony began.
+James Easter and his sons took offense to that and started brawling with Simon.
+James stabbed Simon several times and one of Simon’s sons stabbed James Easter in return.
+Simon died from his wounds and the Easter family reportedly crossed the Ohio River to hide out in Kentucky.
+The town had a school on the northeast side of SR 125 about 1/4 of a mile northwest of the GPS coordinates and a church on Satterfield Rd southeast of the cemetery.
 The post office moved around to the residences of the postmaster.
-The known holders of the office were David S. Black, William W. Ellison, W. W. Smith, Daniel Sutterfield, Cary A. McGovern, & John W. Jones.
+The known holders of the office were David S. Black, William W. Ellison, W. W. Smith, C. W. Foster, Daniel Sutterfield, John W. Jones, and Cary A. McGovney.

 “The Boxing Match” – Category: Exciting Event

 Busenbark Station – St. Clair Township, Butler County